Windows 11 deep dive: Checking out the Widgets pane

 Thankfully, you can tailor your interests.
-To do this, click the Add widgets button or your profile picture, then click Personalize your News Feed in the pop-up window.
-This will take you to your browser to manage your interests directly in Microsoft Start.
+To do this, click the Add widgets button or your profile picture, then click Manage interests at the bottom of the pop-up window.
+This will take you to Microsoft Edge to manage your interests directly in Microsoft Start.
 You can choose the topics you’re interested in from a selection of categories, as well as choose specific publications you’re interested in or that you want to ignore.

 Once you’ve set this up, it will affect your experience in every app or page powered by Microsoft Start.
 For example, the new tab page in Microsoft Edge also includes a news feed, which will reflect the changes you make here.